RedNacho/sws.spinvoke/README.md

 Most of the usage and examples I've given assume a certain default usage, which you don't have to follow.
 I'll now explain some other options.

 * **You don't have to use Linux**.
 Of course, it's hard to believe that there are Microsoft .NET developers in the world who use Microsoft Windows, but I've heard that there are one or two out there.
-I'm currently unable to adequately test my code on an OS other than Linux, so I deliberately didn't try to build in support.
-However, the only change you have to make is to implement your own INativeLibraryLoader instead of using the LinuxNativeLibraryLoader.
-This should be fairly straightforward: In Windows, the interface methods map more or less directly onto Kernel32's LoadLibrary, FreeLibrary and GetProcAddress functions.
+I'm currently unable to adequately test my code on an OS other than Linux.
+However, to use this code on a different OS, you just need to supply your own INativeLibraryLoader.
+I've included an implementation for Windows, but it is extremely poorly tested.
+If you need to roll your own, hopefully the existing implementations provide enough of a guide.

 * **You don't have to use Ninject**.
 Ninject is my DI container of choice, and the Sws.Spinvoke.Ninject library is the easiest way to wire everything up.
 However, in case you don't want to use this, you have a couple of options.
 Firstly, if you can track through the Ninject modules, you can infer some poor man's DI, and wire everything up yourself.
 Secondly, I've added facades for the core (Sws.Spinvoke.Core.Facade) and the interception (Sws.Spinvoke.Interception.Facade) libraries, which should make life a bit easier.
 Complete Ninject-free proxy generation can be done as follows: